-One surefire method to overcome the anxiety of being at events is to Have The Right Frame of Mind.
-While this may sound obvious, there are plenty of people who trip themselves up at networking events before they actually show up.
+One surefire method to overcome the anxiety of being at events is to Have the Right Frame of Mind.
+While this may sound obvious, there are plenty of people who trip up their networking efforts before they even arrive at the event.

 Remember that networking works, although not always exactly as you had hoped.
 Before you embark on the networking event, you need to truly believe that the process works and that your mere presence has set that process in motion.

-As a business person, you need things today (clients, information, and contacts).
+As a businessperson, you need things today, like clients, information, and contacts.
 Guess what?
-You are going to need those things tomorrow, and the next day, and next year.
+You are going to need those things tomorrow, too.
+And the next day, and next week, and next year.
+And where will these things come from?
+One word – Relationships.
 Thus, creating and nurturing productive relationships is an ongoing endeavor.
 Your job is never done.

 Know this: Some days your networking efforts are going to seem worthwhile.
-It is easy to keep after it.
-Other days your networking efforts are going to seem like a complete waste.
-You will want to swear it off.
-Don’t.
+On these days, it will be easy to keep after it.
+Other days your networking efforts are going to seem like a complete waste of time.
+On these days, you will want to swear it off.
+Don’t!

-You need to have faith.
-Opportunity comes from the most unlikely places and it is all the result of productive relationships.
-Never quit trying to build Know, Like, and Trust.
+Have faith.
+Opportunity comes from the most unlikely places and it is all the result of the productive relationships you nurture over time.
+So, never quit trying to build Know, Like, and Trust.

-To summarize, remember that to be successful at anything, knowledge is important.
-What is vital, however, is being proficient at networking.
+To summarize, while knowledge is important to be successful at anything, what is vital is being proficient at networking.
 Networking is about building solid relationship where people know you, like you, and trust you.
-Those things are achieved through certain actions and interactions with those in your network.
+These things are achieved through certain actions and interactions with those in your network.
 These actions involve consistent generosity, reliability, and commitment to others, just to mention a few.